vd1310/MechaCar_Statistical_Analysis/README.md

 ## Overview of Project

-### Purpose: AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-Use 'R' to perform data analytics to review the production data for insights that may help the manufacturing team
+### Purpose: Use 'R' to perform data analytics to review the production data for insights that may help the manufacturing team and test the prototype.
 ###### Use multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 ###### Create summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 ###### Run t-tests to determine if the manufacturing lots are statistically different from the mean population